Yandy Díaz Player Props: Rays vs. Athletics

-Yandy Diaz -- with a slugging percentage of .302 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with James Kaprielian on the hill, on June 12 at 9:40 PM ET.
+On Tuesday, Yandy Diaz (.326 on-base percentage in past 10 games, 76 points below season-long percentage) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Hogan Harris.
+First pitch is at 9:40 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4) against the Rangers.
+In his previous game he had a hitless showing (0-for-3) against the Athletics.

 Yandy Díaz Game Info & Props vs. the Athletics